-Throughout the year, we worked our way up to him going up to the front of the class with me and the tutor and parents asking him questions about whatever toy he had brought.
+Throughout the year, we worked our way up to him going up to the front of the class with me while the tutor or other parents asked him questions about whatever toy he had brought.

 By the end, he absolutely shocked me one week.
 He walked right up to the front, by himself, and told us all about his stuffed monkeys!

 Once he got started, he didn’t want to stop talking.

 Public speaking is something so many adults dread.
 What a blessing it is these little ones have the opportunity to learn it while they’re young.

 After class, we all gather to each lunch and the kids are able to play together or participate in a “recess” activity.

 We also go on field trips and summer playdates together throughout the year.

 That isn’t to say, of course, that there weren’t some struggles.